Barbara Wootton, Baroness Wootton of Abinger: Personal life

-One of her brothers, Captain Arthur Innes Adam, was killed in France on 16 September 1916 and another brother, Neil Kensington Adam, became a noted chemist.
+One of her brothers, Captain Arthur Innes Adam, was killed in France on 16 September 1916.
+Another brother, Neil Kensington Adam, became a noted chemist.

-In 1917, she married John "Jack" Wootton.
-They had thirty-six hours together as husband and wife, before she saw him off to France.
-He was wounded during World War I and died weeks after their marriage.
+In 1917 she married John "Jack" Wootton.
+They had thirty-six hours together before she saw him off to France.
+He was wounded during the First World War and died weeks after their wedding.

-In 1935, Wootton married George Wright, a colleague in adult education and London government.
-Despite Wright's infidelity, the couple remained married until his death from cancer in 1964.
-The couple had no children.
+In 1935 Wootton married George Wright, a colleague in adult education and London government.
+Despite Wright's infidelity, they remained married until his death from cancer in 1964.
+They had no children.

 Wootton died in a care home in Surrey on 11 July 1988, aged 91.